 Dancing Shiva has been established as a company since 1994 and in the Neubaugasse since 1996.
 First floor, then two-storey and finally three-storey.

-This little parallel world called “Dancing Shiva” is the fulfillment of our dream to create a space for honest and holistic products, philosophies and way of life, which enrich and embellish our lives and our customers on every level.
+Where before was a damp cellar vault, a resurrected business, and an abandoned tax chancery, a colorful, imaginative and life-long parallel world filled these spaces.
+This little parallel universe called “Dancing Shiva” is the fulfillment of our dream to create a space for honest and holistic products, philosophies and way of life, which enrich and embellish our lives and our customers on every level.

 We started on the ground.
 Or rather, under a Tent where we, Riki, Martin and our daughter Nina, sold products at art festivals we had brought from our first trip to India in 1993.

-When, after a while, the souvenirs came to an end, and we concluded that this pastime could be a profession, it was not long before the next trip to India, and a little later we set up a market table.
+When, after a while, the souvenirs came to an end, and we concluded that this pastime could be a profession, it was not long before the next trip to India, and a little later we set up a market stand.

 1994 We started with the search for a business to bring India’s colors and fragrances to the people.
 We found a shop in the 8th district, named after the Indian god of creation, destruction and rebuilding “Dancing Shiva” and filled it up to the ceiling with Indian craftwork, textiles and fragrances.

-2013 Something unexpected happened.
+2013 something unexpected happened.
 Due to massive increases in the raw material and work sector of India, we were unfortunately forced to cease our Khadi production in Goa, since we could not continue to produce in the usual quality without having to make significant price adjustments.
 And since we do not want to compromise on the quality or the sustainability of our products, we had to separate ourselves severely from this long-standing project.